dgrbch1/vigenere-cipher/README.md

 ## Overview
 This project is about the **Vigenère cipher**, a classic encryption algorithm.
 It takes a word (key) and uses it to encrypt and decrypt text.
-I wrote a Python program that:
+I wrote a Python program that: encrypts plaintext into ciphertext and then decripts the cypher text right back into plaintext

-- Encrypts plaintext into ciphertext.

-- Decrypts ciphertext back into plaintext.

-- Lets you test how the cipher works.

-## Files in This Project

 ### 1. **README.md**
 This file explains what the project does, how to run it, and how everything is organized.